bregman-arie/sre-checklist/README.md

   - [ ] Think about:
     - [ ] One ArgoCD to control multiple clusters (why not: single point of failure)
     - [ ] Argo CD per cluster (why not: a lot of maintenance and basically over complexity)
-- [ ] Sync Strategy
+- [ ] **Sync Strategy**
   - [ ] Auto Prune (resources deleted when files/content deleted)
   - [ ] Self-heal (cluster state corrected based on Git state and when manual changes done to the cluster)

 ### Monitoring

-TODO
+- [ ] Choose monitoring solution
+  - If you can afford it, go for ready monitoring solutions like DataDog, NewRelic, ...
+  - Be aware of maintenance and how much time you are willing to invest in maintaining monitoring solution

 ### Chaos Engineering

 The interesting topic of ensuring your environment can withstand unexpected disruptions

-TODO: insert a list of steps to go towards the process of establishing and integrating chaos engineering in your environment
+TODO: insert a list of steps to go towards the process of establishing and integrating chaos engineering in your environments

 ### IaC

+  - [ ] **Choose IaC technology**
+    - Things to consider:
+      - Maturity (new vs. well established and known)
+      - Community and support
+      - Number of integrations, plugins, providers, modules, ...
+  - **Usage**
     - [ ] Follow DRY (Don't Repeat Yourself) principle as in make sure there are no code duplication so when you change parameter's value for example, you don't need to change it in two different place

 ### Terraform